Trade/other name(s): Astramorph PF, Avinza, Duramorph, Infumorph, Kadian, Morphine Sulfate Sustained Release, MS Contin, MSIR, Oramorph SR, Roxanol.

 - If you have low blood pressure.
 Morphine can worsen this.

-- If you have asthma, emphysema, chronic bronchitis, sleep apnea, or other breathing problem.
-Morphine can make it worse.
+- If you have asthma, emphysema, chronic bronchitis, sleep apnea, or other serious breathing problems.
+Morphine can make these worse, and even cause death by stopping your breathing.

 - If you have gallstones, gallbladder disease, or pancreatitis.
 Morphine can sometimes worsen these problems.

-- If you have serious mental illness or delirium tremens (severe alcohol withdrawal symptoms) you may have more problems on morphine.
+- If you have serious mental illness or if you have ever had delirium tremens (severe alcohol withdrawal symptoms).
+You may have more problems on morphine.

-- If you have taken monoamine oxidase inhibitors (MAOIs) within the past 2 weeks (see “Drug interactions” section.)
+- If you have taken monoamine oxidase inhibitors (MAOIs) within the past 2 weeks (see “Interactions with other drugs”).
 Morphine can cause slow or shallow breathing, low blood pressure, excitability, seizures, coma, or shock if any MAOI is left in the body.

 - If you have trouble with addiction, alcohol, or drug abuse now or have had one in the past.
 Morphine can be habit forming, especially for those who have had problems before.